 Grow Your Own

-Since now is the time to start sowing your seeds, here’s some interesting facts about this prolific plant to nurture your interest:
+Since British Tomato Week is the perfect time to start sowing your seeds, here’s some interesting facts about this prolific plant to nurture your interest:

 - Tomatoes originally came from Peru, where their Aztec name translated to plump thing with a navel

 - The scientific name for tomato is Lycopersicon Lycopersicum – meaning ‘wolf peach’